balanced/balanced-docs/overview/rev1/guides/going-live-checklist.rst

   - `Prohibited Use Cases <https://support.balancedpayments.com/hc/en-us/articles/200712784-What-businesses-are-prohibited-from-using-Balanced->`_
   - `Privacy Policy <https://www.balancedpayments.com/privacy>`_

-- Deploy a live site, neither in private beta or behind a password wall
+- Deploy a publicly accessible site
 - Clearly convey your business model on your website
 - Host your site over SSL (HTTPS) with a valid, non self-signed certificate
 - Use :ref:`balanced.js <use_balanced_js>` to tokenize funding instruments